yoshimon/symbolic/doc/sphinx/source/symbolic_language/namespaces.rst

 Problem
 ---------------------
-The symbolic language supports a variety of different objects, namely aliases, functions, other namespaces and structures.
-Objects with the same name can lead to location clashes, if they are declared within the same scope.
+Objects with the same name can lead to location conflicts, if they are declared within the same scope.
 The following example illustrates the problem:

 .. code-block:: cpp

-    import hlsl;

-    // Add-operation on real numbers.
-    float add(float a, float b)
+    float f(float a, float b)
     {
+        // Do something.
-        return a + b;
+	return 0.0;
     }

-    // Add-operation on complex numbers with implicit imaginary part.
-    Complex add(float a, float b)
+    int f(float a, float b)
     {
-        return Complex(a + b, 0.0);
+    	// Do something else.
+        return 0;
+    }

+    void g()
+    {
+        f(1.0, 2.0); // Error: which f?
     }

 Namespaces can be used as an alternative way of resolving this location conflict without changing the name of the function.